 When I started EHN two years ago, I could not have imagined that it would grow into the platform that it is today.
-EHN was, and still is, a way for me to connect with like-minded allies and find a sense of community, and show that the environment-related work and expertise of graduate students and early career scholars who identify as women, trans and non binary is relevant and important.
+EHN was, and still is, a way for me to connect with like-minded allies and find a sense of community, and show that the environment-related work and expertise of graduate students and early career scholars who identify as women, trans and/or non binary is relevant and important.

 The EHN team is made of contributors who volunteered to serve in these capacities.
 As our contributor community has grown and we have the opportunity to share more work through EHN, we found the need to expand our editorial team.
 Because our goal is to publish and promote work that de-centers whiteness, we knew our editorial team needed to reflect the diversity of the EHN community as a whole.

 In light of this, I am thrilled to officially welcome Shelby Brewster, Anastasia Day, Natascha Otoya, Asmae Ourkiya, Evelyn Ramiel, and Diana Valencia to the EHN team.
 As EHN is a volunteer-based platform, I’m grateful that they are willing to dedicate a chunk of their time and effort as a content editor, and do not take this for granted.
 With their help, we look forward to sharing the environmental-related work and expertise of many new contributors on EHN in the months to come.
 We’ve also got some new things up our sleeve, too!